Campbell-Muscle-Lab/FiberSim/docs/pages/demos/pCa_curves/two_lengths/two_lengths.md

  python FiberPy.py run_batch "../../../demo_files/pCa_curves/two_lengths/batch_two_lengths.json"
  ```

 + You should see text appearing in the terminal window, showing that the simulations are running.
-When it finishes (this may take a few minutes), you should see something similar to the image below.
+When it finishes (this may take ~15 minutes), you should see something similar to the image below.

 ![command window](command_window.png)